Power to Act:

 Objectives for advancing climate action in new buildings

-Require energy reporting and disclosure for new Part 3 buildings post-occupancy
+Post-occupancy energy reporting and disclosure

 Energy reporting and disclosure, also known as energy benchmarking, is the practice of measuring a building’s energy use over time and comparing its performance to similar buildings.
 For new construction, it offers a way to assess whether a building performs as intended once it’s occupied—bridging the gap between design-stage energy modelling and real-world outcomes.